phcompeau/biological_modeling_course/_pages/coronavirus/structure_intro.md

 Before we set aside structure prediction, let’s consider the human proteome (i.e., collection of all proteins).
 A human proteome study published in 2016 estimated that humans have between 620,000 and 6.13 million protein isoforms (i.e., proteins with different shapes).
 A database of 160,000 proteins would be insufficient for covering humans, let alone the entire collection of proteins across all organisms on the planet.

 Another issue with laboratory methods of structure determination is that they require our ability to sample the actual physical proteins.
-For example, to produce bacterial proteins, we need to culture bacteria, and yet microbiologists have estimated that less than 2% of bacteria can be cultured in the lab [^Wade].
+For example, to produce bacterial proteins, we need to culture bacteria, and yet microbiologists have estimated that less than 2% of bacteria can be cultured in the lab.[^Wade]

 What, then, can we do?
 Fortunately, although identifying protein structure is difficult, researchers have spent decades cataloging the genomes (i.e., the sum total of DNA in an organism's nucleus) of thousands of species.
 Because of the central dogma of molecular biology, we know that much of this DNA winds up being translated into protein.
 As a result, biologists know the *sequence* of amino acids making up many proteins.